kubernetes/kubernetes/docs/proposals/multi-platform.md

 ### Complex Dockerfile

-However, in many cases, `RUN` statements are needed when building the image.
+However, in the most cases, `RUN` statements are needed when building the image.

-The `RUN` statement invokes `/bin/sh` in the container, but in this example, `/bin/sh` is an ARM binary, which can't execute on an `amd64` processor.
+The `RUN` statement invokes `/bin/sh` inside the container, but in this example, `/bin/sh` is an ARM binary, which can't execute on an `amd64` processor.

 #### QEMU to the rescue